leeandher/lgr-fyi/README.md

 ## Using the app

 You've definitely used a URL shortener before so I really don't think I need to explain it to you but I'll do it anyway.
 You just add any link you want to the input field and the app will spit out a nice, short `lgr.fyi` link that will redirect to your linked resource.
 It makes sure links are unique, and even lets you add a custom suffix to your link if you prefer that.
-Any of your immediate links will be stored in your local storage, but <s>if you want to permanently keep track of your links, sign up and view them all that way</s> more is coming soon!
+Any of your immediate links will be stored in your local storage, to keep them nice and accessible!

 ## How it works